scottdelly/passover/haggadah.md

 ## Dayenu

 **Rabbi**: Dayenu is about gratitude and thanksgiving.
-We acknowledge 15 major Biblical events and proclaim after each event: “It would have been enough!”
+We acknowledge 15 major biblical events and proclaim after each event: “It would have been enough!”

 **All around the table**:
 ```